 Some of the best amateur baseball in the U. S. is on view in Farmington, New Mexico when the Connie Mack World Series comes to town this year, August 1-8.
 Since 1965 Farmington, a bustling community lying in the scenic rivers and mesas of the Four Corners, has hosted this top-notch baseball world series.

 The Connie Mack World Series fields teams of highly talented 16-to-18 year-old baseball players and the series regularly draws major-league scouts.
-The roster of professional players who played in Farmington includes current top players Manny Ramirez and Ken Griffey.
-Cal Ripken, Jr., Edgar Martinez, Ivan Rodriguez, Barry Larkin, Ozzie Smith and Derek Jeter are all products of the Connie Mack program.
+The roster of professional players who played within the Connie Mack Program in Farmington includes top players Manny Ramirez, Ken Griffey Jr, Edgar Martinez, and Barry Larkin.

 Farmington is the retail hub of the Four Corners offering numerous hotels, motels and bed and breakfast’s and a wide range of restaurants.
 It’s a comfortable place to visit and a great place to scope out America’s next power hitter.

 For an extended “seventh inning stretch” visitors can take in the Four Corners scenic attractions, Mesa Verde, Chaco Canyon and the Four Corners Monument are all near.
 Farmington also offers world-class fly fishing, spectacular off-road biking and one of the top municipal golf courses in the nation, Pinon Hills.